MikhaD/wordle/README.md

 ## Before Release

 ## Less serious
+- Consider adding notification when new word is available sometime in the morning.
 - Fix nonsense with timings & delay variable
 - Distinguish between failing to fetch definition and no definition found.
 If it failed to fetch the definition, add a retry button
 - Tidy up animation code and make animation mechanism consistant (if possible)